 C.1 Book Bags

-Book bags, backpacks, oversized handbags, tumblers, sipper bottles and thermoses are not permitted in any residential restaurants.
+Book bags, backpacks, handbags larger than 4.5’ x 6.5”, tumblers, sipper bottles and thermoses are not permitted in any residential restaurants.
 Storage lockers are provided adjacent to each of these locations.

-Individuals are responsible for taking (busing) their own tray to the dish belt at the end of each meal.
+Individuals are responsible for taking (busing) their own dishes and trays to the dish belt at the end of each meal.

 Disturbances in the residential restaurants, including food fights, the throwing of any objects, and the destruction of property are prohibited.